General Training Requirements

-If you will access Protected Health Information (PHI), which includes medical records, you will also need to complete the "CITI Health Information Privacy & Security (HIPS)" training.
+If a study is accessing Protected Health Information (PHI), which includes medical records, all study personnel will also need to complete the "CITI Health Information Privacy & Security (HIPS)" training.

 Training certificates from Georgia Tech faculty, students, and staff are automatically updated in the individuals' profiles in IRBWISE by the following day.
 Do not delay submitting a protocol or amendment while waiting for training certification to appear.
 Certificates can be manually updated by the ORIA staff if the automatic update does not go through, or if the training was completed at another institution.
 If the training was completed at another institution, please either upload your certificate to the submission or email the ORIA staff at IRB@gatech.edu

 NIH expects all NIH-funded clinical investigators and clinical trial staff who are involved in the design, conduct, oversight, or management of clinical trials to be trained in Good Clinical Practice (GCP).